brannondorsey/wifi-cracking/appendix.md

 ## Protecting your identify with `macchanger`

-Whenever you are doing anything remotely nefarious with Wi-Fi, it is a good idea to spoof your the MAC address of your Wi-Fi device so that any network traffic that gets recorded can't be tied to serial assigned by your device manufacturer.
+Whenever you are doing anything remotely nefarious with Wi-Fi, it is a good idea to spoof your MAC address of your Wi-Fi device so that any network traffic that gets recorded can't be tied to serial assigned by your device manufacturer.

 This is trivial with `macchanger`: